irskep/irskep.github.com/content/pages/pyglettutorial.md

         level_label.draw()
         score_label.draw()

-Now when you run asteroids.py, you should get a window with a score of zero in the upper left corner and a centered label reading "Version 1: Static Graphics" at the top of the screen.
+Now when you run `asteroids.py`, you should get a window with a score of zero in the upper left corner and a centered label reading "Version 1: Static Graphics" at the top of the screen.

 ### Making the player and asteroid sprites

-The player should be an instance or subclass of pyglet.sprite.Sprite, like so:
+The player should be an instance or subclass of `pyglet.sprite.Sprite`, like
+so:

     :::python
     from game import resources